webcrumbs-community/webcrumbs/README.md

 ## Become a Developer Advocate for WebCrumbs 📣

 Excited about React and WebCrumbs?
 We're building an exclusive group of Developer Advocates.
-Your role will be pivotal in connecting Webcrumbs with the community and amplifying our vision.
+Your role will be pivotal in connecting WebCrumbs with the community and amplifying our vision.

 Interested?
 Express your passion and join the conversation in our [discussion thread](https://github.com/webcrumbs-community/webcrumbs/discussions).